Legosteen11/traversals.github.io/kapsule/index.md

 }
 ~~~

-Looks good, but it won't work without a modification to `Module`:
+Looks good, but it won't work without two modifications to `Module`:

-* It has to implement `HasModules` to suggest that it has submodules
+* It has to implement `HasModules` to suggest that it contains submodules
 * `HasModules` requires you to define the module instances

 ~~~kotlin